behackl/VendorTrashButton/README.md

 ### Acknowledgements

-This Addon is heavily inspired by [SellJunk](https://www.curseforge.com/wow/addons/sell-junk) (which is no longer actively maintained at this point).
+This Addon is heavily inspired by [SellJunk](https://www.curseforge.com/wow/addons/sell-junk) (which is ~~no longer actively maintained at this point~~ actually maintained again!).

 Regardless, it has been implemented in a modern and clean way, and uses several recently introduced improvements to the Addon API.